Contributors are people who have been granted the necessary website roles allowing them to:

 - comment on material in the ASO Digital Library

-- offer feedback to other authors via the ASO peer commentary process
+- offer feedback to other authors via the various ASO commentary processes

 - contribute to debates in the online discussion forums.